 Research in the biomedical area includes the development of devices for both human and animal health care.
 This includes biomedical sensors, therapeutic medical devices, embedded systems, bio-fabrication, communication circuits, wireless communications, energy harvesting, signal processing, brain-computer interfaces, biosecurity and image processing, infectious disease prediction and mitigation.

 - Faculty: Warren, Prakash, Scoglio, Thompson

-- Facilities: Biomedical Computing and Devices Lab, Biomedical Suite, Medical Component Design Lab, NetSE Group, Brain and Body Sensing Lab
+- Facilities: Biomedical Computing and Devices Lab, Biomedical Suite, Medical Component Design Lab, NetSE Group, Brain and Body Sensing Lab, CPSWin

 Network Science and Engineering

 K-State ECE research in the network science field includes work in cutting-edge network theory problems, developing real-world solutions to computer networks and stochastic spreading processes on networks.

-Wireless communications research at K-State ECE includes work on distributed sensor networks, GPS technology, MC-CMDA systems, Software Defined Radio, energy harvesting and RFIC inductors, among other fields.
+Wireless communications research at K-State ECE includes work on 5G and 6G systems, distributed sensor networks, interference modeling, GPS technology, Software Defined Radio, energy harvesting and RFIC inductors, among other fields.

 Power Systems and Smart Grids